Wednesday, July 21, 2010

 I also recommend a fabric marker, but you can use a pencil instead.

 • 1.
 Divide your waist measurement by two.
-For example, if your waist is 26", your pieces will be 13" wide from the center fold or center back seam at the waist and hip.
+For example, if your waist is 26", your center back pieces will each be 13" wide from the center back seam at the top.
+Your center front piece will be 26", but it's cut on the fold, so will be the same shape as the center back piece but on the fold instead of the selvage.

 • 2.
 For a modest mini-skirt length, I recommend making your skirt pieces about 23" long, but feel free to do longer.
 The fold line for the top edge is 3" down from the top of the pieces, and the waist is another 2.5" below that.